titimoby/tinygo-examples/README.md

 Everything I can share about tinygo with the Pygamer from Adafruit.

-First, follow instructions from https://tinygo.org to install tinygo.
+First, follow instructions from https://tinygo.org to install tinygo.<br/>
-Next, install drivers with the command:
+Next, install drivers with the command:<br/>
 `go get tinygo.org/x/drivers`

-Go in a folder and use the command:
+Go in a folder and use the command:<br/>
 `tinygo flash -target=pygamer`